Hokkaido Railway Company

 The Hokkaido Railway Company (北海道旅客鉄道株式会社, Hokkaidō Ryokaku Tetsudō kabushiki gaisha) is one of the constituent companies of the Japan Railways Group (JR Group), and is often referred to by its official abbreviation: JR Hokkaido (JR北海道, Jeiāru Hokkaidō).
 It operates intercity and local rail services in Hokkaido, Japan.
-The company introduced Kitaca, a smart card ticketing system, in autumn 2008.
+The company introduced Kitaca, a smart card ticketing system, in Autumn 2008.

 At the time of its privatization in 1987, JR Hokkaido operated 21 railway lines totalling 3176.6 km of narrow-gauge track, as well as a ferry service to Aomori.
 Since then, that figure has dwindled to just below 2500 km, as unprofitable lines have been shut down or spun off (in the case of the Hokkaidō Chihoku Kōgen Railway).
-The ferry service has also been replaced by the 53.85-km long dual-gauge Seikan Tunnel for railways.
+The ferry service has also been replaced by the 53.85 km dual-gauge Seikan Tunnel for railways.

-On 19 November 2016, JR Hokkaido's president announced plans to further rationalize its network by the withdrawal of services from up to 1,237 km, or about 50% of the current network, including closure of the remaining section of the Rumoi Main Line (the Rumoi - Mashike section closed on 4 December 2016, the Ishikari-Numata to Rumoi section on 31 March 2023 and the Fugagawa to Ishikari-Numata section will close on 31 March 2026), the Shin-Yubari - Yubari section of the Sekisho Line (closed on 1 April 2019), the non-electrified section of the Sassho Line (closed 17 April 2020) and the Nemuro Line between Furano and Shintoku (closed 31 March 2024).
-Other lines including the Sekihoku Main Line, Senmo Main Line, the Nayoro - Wakkanai section of the Soya Line and Kushiro - Nemuro section of the Nemuro Line are proposed for conversion to Third Sector operation, but if local governments are not agreeable, such sections will also face closure.
+On 19 November 2016, JR Hokkaido's president announced plans to further rationalize its network by the withdrawal of services from up to 1,237 km, or about 50% of the current network, including closure of the remaining section of the Rumoi Main Line (the Rumoi–Mashike section closed on 4 December 2016, the Ishikari-Numata–Rumoi section on 1 April 2023, and the final Fugagawa–Ishikari-Numata section on 1 April 2026), the Shin-Yubari–Yubari section of the Sekisho Line (closed on 1 April 2019), the non-electrified section of the Sassho Line (closed 17 April 2020), and the Furano–Shintoku section of the Nemuro Line (closed 31 March 2024).
+Other lines, including the Sekihoku Main Line, Senmo Main Line, the Nayoro–Wakkanai section of the Soya Main Line, and the Kushiro–Nemuro section ("Hanasaki Line") of the Nemuro Line, have been proposed for conversion to third-sector operation.
 JR Hokkaido closed 25 stations from March 2021 to March 2022 due to a decrease in passengers.

 JR Hokkaido's headquarters are in Chūō-ku, Sapporo.